jahangiranwari/backbone.datatableview/README.md

 Additional Features
 -------------------
-Since Backbone.DataTableView uses *jQuery DataTables* to render the collection we get all the goodies that *DataTables* provides for free.
+Since Backbone.DataTableView uses *jQuery DataTables* to render the collection, we get all the goodies that *DataTables* provides for free.

 * Sorting